 Booking a holiday is fun, but booking a professional trip often isn’t.
 TripActions is trying to change that with a solution that incentivizes employees to spend more consciously through a rewards program.
-The Menlo Park, Calif.-based startup, which has been in stealth mode until now, announced today the launch of its travel-booking app, as well as a funding round of $14.6 million.
+The Menlo Park, California-based startup, which has been in stealth mode until now, announced today the launch of its travel-booking app, as well as a funding round of $14.6 million.

 Rather than wrestling with the administrative hassles involved in complying with company policies, TripActions wants to encourage employees to book their corporate trips themselves on a native app that allows on-the-go flexibility to change, cancel, and chat with customer support 24/7.
 The upside for companies?
 They save 25-30 percent on corporate travel expenses.